marczz/rest-sphinx-memo/source/Sphinx.rst

 Extra cross-reference roles
 ---------------------------
-Many are described in the
+Several  are described in the
-:sphinx:`sphinx ref:Cross-referencing other items of interest
+:sphrst:`sphinx ref: Cross-referencing other items of interest
-<markup/inline.html#cross-referencing-other-items-of-interest>`.
+<roles.html#cross-referencing-other-items-of-interest>`.

 To reference  a Python Enhancement Proposal use ``:pep:``, for a Request for Comments ``:rfc:``